tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 assessed, and state updated if necessary (to Degraded if inspection found problems).
 The assessment is documented with details (what was found, what corrective action is needed).

-Anomalous transitions include: an asset state changed without a corresponding inspection or work order, or an asset's condition state reversed (Degraded to Healthy) without maintenance being performed.
-If an asset's condition state is downgraded (Healthy to Degraded) without corresponding evidence of condition change (no inspection records, no technical justification), that is hard to explain innocently.
+Anomalous transitions include an asset state changed with no inspection or work order behind it, or a condition reversed from Degraded to Healthy with no maintenance performed.
+Where the asset carries condition monitoring, the state has data to answer to as well as paperwork: a downgrade to Degraded that no monitoring reading supports, no rising dissolved-gas trend in a transformer, no temperature excursion, no partial-discharge activity, is a record moved by hand rather than by the asset, and a reversal to Healthy with nothing between the two states is a record moved to bury a problem rather than fix it.

 ## Work order and asset life-cycle states